AIAYU IN INDIA

 ORGANIC COTTON – A STEP IN THE RIGHT DIRECTION

 We are very conscious of the negative impacts of conventional cotton farming.
 For this reason, we made sure to do things differently when sourcing our cotton in India.
-We exclusively use 100% organic cotton grown in rainfed regions of India which is certified by both SA8000 and GOTS.
+We exclusively use 100% organic cotton which is rainfed and GOTS certified.

 We are very careful that our organic cotton is grown and produced according to the highest ethical and sustainable standards from seed to final garment.